johnwargo/word-clock-neomatrix-wifi-desktop/docs/electronics-testing.md

 ![Arduino IDE Serial Monitor](images/serial-monitor.png)

 If the sketch cannot detect the RTC, it will display a message in the monitor then abort the sketch - this will be clearly reflected in the Serial Monitor's output.
+This too is something you'll have to troubleshoot on your own.